harshareddy794/Weekly-reporting-system/README.md

 ```bash
 node app.js
 ```

 ## contribution
-Every one who love open source projects and web developement can contribute to my project :heart: .Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Every one who love open source projects and web developement can contribute to my project :innocent: .Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 Every contribution is valuable and if you feel any issues in the project feel free to open an issue :fist:.
-Any suggations or improvements feel free to contact
+Any suggations or improvements feel free to contact :heart:

 ## Contact

 **Email:** harshareddy794@gmail.com

 **LinkedIn:** www.linkedin.com/in/harshareddy794

 ## Acknowledgement
 Thank you every who helped me in building such an amazing project.
-Looking forward to build more amazing projects
+Looking forward to build more amazing projects :heart_eyes:

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)